Home / Southeast Asia / Philippines / Kinilaw

 • Pre-made kinilaw sitting at room temperature

 Kinilaw shouldn't sit for hours, especially unrefrigerated.
-This increases risk of bacterial growth.
+This can lead to rapid deterioration of quality.

 • Fish with a strong fishy smell or dull appearance